Conditional Wasserstein Distances with Applications in Bayesian OT Flow Matching

-\section{Bayesian flow matching}
+\section{Bayesian Flow Matching}

 In this section, we combine the conditional Wasserstein distance with Bayesian flow matching.
 We start by briefly recalling flow matching and its OT variant.
-Then we turn to the conditional setting, where we describe a method from the literature, which we call "diagonal" Bayesian flow matching and introduce our new OT Bayesian flow matching.
+Then we turn to the conditional setting, where we describe a method from the literature, which we call "random" Bayesian flow matching and introduce our new OT Bayesian flow matching.

-\begin{remark} Usually, in conditional generative modelling, the word "conditional" appears the context of inverse problems (or solving class conditional problems).
-However, in the vanilla flow matching \cite{lipman2023flow} the word "conditional" is used for the loss and the whole procedure is referred to as "conditional flow matching".
+\begin{remark} Usually, in conditional generative modeling, the word "conditional" appears the context of inverse problems (or solving class conditional problems).
+However, in the vanilla flow matching \citep{lipman2023flow} the word "conditional" is used for paths fixing a target sample and the whole procedure is referred to as "conditional flow matching".
 Therefore, we will call the flow matching procedure for inverse problems "Bayesian flow matching". \end{remark}

-Flow matching and OT flow matching aim to sample from a target distribution $P_X$ by learning the velocity field $v_t$ of a flow ODE \cite{chen2018neural}
+Flow matching and OT flow matching aim to sample from a target distribution $P_X$ by learning the velocity field $v_t$ of a flow ODE \citep{chen2018neural}

 which transports samples from an initial distribution $P_Z$ to those from $P_X$.
-Once an approximate velocity field $v^{\theta}_t$ is learned, it can be replaced in \eqref{velocity} to get a neural ODE \cite{chen2018neural}.
+Once an approximate velocity field $v^{\theta}_t$ is learned, it can be replaced in \eqref{velocity} to get a neural ODE \citep{chen2018neural}.

-\paragraph{Flow Matching} The flow matching framework \cite{lipman2023flow, liu2023flow} learns $v^{\theta}_{t}$ based on \emph{linear interpolation} between independent $Z$ and $X$, i.e.
+\textbf{Flow Matching} The flow matching framework \citep{lipman2023flow, liu2023flow} learns $v^{\theta}_{t}$ based on \emph{linear interpolation} between independent $Z$ and $X$, i.e.